Industrial Glossary

 Procurement & Supply ChainDelivered Duty Paid

-An international trade term (Incoterm) where the seller bears all costs and risks of delivering goods to the buyer's location, including import duties, taxes, and customs clearance.
-DDP provides the highest level of convenience for the buyer.
+An international trade term where the seller bears all costs and risks of delivering goods to the buyer location, including import duties, taxes, and customs clearance.

 Downtime

 Maintenance & OperationsA period when a machine, system, or production line is not operational due to equipment failure, maintenance, or other reasons.
-Unplanned downtime can result in significant production losses and increased costs, making MRO procurement critical.
+Unplanned downtime can result in significant production losses and increased costs.

 Durometer

 Materials & ComponentsA measurement of the hardness of rubber, elastomer, and polymer materials.
-Measured on scales such as Shore A (softer) and Shore D (harder).
-Important specification for O-rings, gaskets, seals, wheels, and vibration dampening products.
+It is commonly measured on Shore A or Shore D scales and is important for O-rings, gaskets, seals, wheels, and vibration dampening products.

 F